 Why this recipe works

-A great vanilla-flavored crumb, not too tight not too airy, with bits of chopped Oreos - with filling, of course - that lend to a crunchy surprise.
-Then there's a simple powdered sugar glaze crowned with some more chopped Oreos, not just for decoration - a poor one at that - but as an extra layer of chocolate flavor and crunchiness.
+Then there's a simple powdered sugar glaze crowned with more chopped cookies, not just for decoration but as an extra layer of chocolate flavor and crunchiness.

 You can add more chopped cookies to the filling, but I prefer them on top.
 Otherwise, the vanilla cake will be too crowded.